JonToler/romancrypto/README.md

-# _Leap Year Detector, Pig Latin Translator and Trinary/Binary converters_
+# Roman Numeral converter and Cryptosquare

-#### _A web page which tells you if the year is a leap year or translate sentences into pig latin.
-Also it has Trinary/Binary converters.
-August 17, 2016_
+#### _A web page which coverts Arabic numbers to Roman numerals.
+August 18, 2016_

 #### By _**Jon Toler and Yusuf Qedan**_